FreeCAD/FreeCAD-snap/docs/index.md

 TBD: list the relevant repositories for the code related to this extension, and the relevant Snap Store packages

+#### PySide

+The `kde-neon` extensions ship only Qt, but not PySide.
+For PySide, we rely on apt packages from the KDE Neon archive.
+KDE Neon is based on Ubuntu LTS versions, but has newer packages for Qt available.
+This is how we'll be able to support Qt 6 in the `core24` snap.
+Without the KDE Neon packages, the Ubuntu 24.04 archive alone would not be able to provide the PySide6 packages, which were only included from Ubuntu 24.10 onwards.

+> [!IMPORTANT]
+> The PySide packages version must match the `major.minor` version of the Qt framework provided by the `kde-neon` extensions, otherwise FreeCAD won't work.
+This is another weak link, as we depend on two different upstreams to keep their versions in sync.

 ## Legacy user documentation

 ### Accessing 3rd-party devices (samba, usb etc..) via FreeCAD Snap